AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 - Reseqtools
 - ARGweaver

-Note, you will need to add each of this programs to your PATH or use full paths to the excecutables to run.
+Note, you will need to add each of these programs to your PATH or use full paths to the excecutables to run.
 Adding the programs to your PATH may look something like the following, depending on your setup:
 ```
 echo 'export PATH="/where/to/install/bin:$PATH"' >> ~/.bash_profile